 The Radio City Rockettes are world famous for their high kicks and candy-cane costumes.
 Anyone who visits NYC over the holidays should make time to watch their most beloved show of the year, the Christmas Spectacular, at the iconic Radio City Music Hall.
 The show combines such classic scenes as "Parade of the Wooden Soldiers" and "New York at Christmas" with new numbers and cutting-edge digital projection which transforms Radio City Music Hall's interior into a giant canvas.
 This year's show takes place November 8, 2019, through January 5, 2020.

-The Statue of Liberty, the Brooklyn Bridge, and Yankee Stadium are among the 150 landmarks that form the cityscape built from seeds, bark, leaves, and twigs.
-The trains run on a half-mile of track through the historic Enid A. Haupt Conservatory.
-This year's train show showcases Lower Manhattan’s famous skyscrapers with replicas of the Woolworth Building and One World Trade Center, and for added fun, some vintage ferry boat replicas.
-Go for the trains but stay for the scheduled musical performances.
-The event takes place November 17, 2018 to January 21, 2019.
+The New York Botanical Garden’s Holiday Train Show is a lesser-known exhibit if you're looking for an opportunity to escape the crowds.
+The Statue of Liberty, Brooklyn Bridge, and Yankee Stadium are among the 150 landmarks that form the mini cityscape built from seeds, bark, leaves, and twigs.
+You'll watch trains ride a half-mile of track through the historic Enid A. Haupt Conservatory and maybe even be treated to a musical performance.
+The event takes place November 23, 2019, to January 26, 2020.

 See New York City’s holiday attractions from the comfort of a multi-million dollar motor coach on this Christmas-themed bus tour.
 The experience is hosted by two New York City experts and features live street performers, which you can watch through floor-to-ceiling windows.
 This year's rides can be taken from mid-November until the first week of January.